Justification of Red List Category

 Geotrygon versicolor is endemic to Jamaica, where it is locally fairly common, it is perhaps most numerous in the Blue Mountains and Cockpit Country (Bond 1984, Downer and Sutton 1990, BirdLife Jamaica in litt.
 1998, Stattersfield et al. 1998).
 It also occurs in the John Crow Mountains and Mt.
 Diablo area (Baptista et al. 1997).

 Despite occurring commonly in good, wet secondary forest (BirdLife Jamaica in litt.
 1998), it suffers from habitat loss and degradation (Haynes et al. 1989).
-Habitat loss has been largely caused by the establishment of plantations (mostly coffee and Caribbean pine Pinus caribaea), small-scale farming and clearance for development (Dinerstein et al. 1995).
+Habitat loss has been largely caused by the establishment of plantations (mostly coffee and Caribbean pine Pinus caribaea), small-scale farming and clearance for development (Dinerstein et al. 1995) and forest loss is currently estimated at ~4% over three generations throughout its range (Tracewski et al. 2016).
 It is also trapped for local consumption and the cage-bird trade (BirdLife Jamaica in litt.
 1998).

 Conservation Actions Underway